 The Crepe Station is legendary for their Nutella crepe!
 Stroll through booths featuring a variety of local produce, plants, fresh flowers, and juried arts and crafts from local artisans.

-A small stage hosts live music and the large lawn is the perfect setting for a picnic with your family and dog.
-Feel like a local by attending the CFM, bringing together people from all over for a real community connection.
+A small stage hosts live music, and the large lawn is the perfect setting for a picnic with your family and dog.
+Feel like a local by attending the CFM, which brings together people from all over for a real community connection.

 Johns Island Fall Events

-An annual tradition on Johns Island with fun for the whole family.
-Come out to Mullet Hall at Johns Island County Park in November and celebrate with us!
+It is an annual tradition on Johns Island that is fun for the whole family.
+Come to Mullet Hall at Johns Island County Park in November and celebrate with us!
 The Johns Island Harvest Fall Festival celebrates the bountiful harvest and gives thanks for all our blessings.
 Hayrides, pumpkin decorating, live bluegrass music, and delicious food are all a part of the fun.
-Mouthwatering Carolina-style barbecue, kettle corn, and many other festival foods will be available.
+Mouthwatering Carolina-style barbecue, kettle corn, and other festival foods will be available.
 Get a jump on holiday shopping with a stop at the craft booths.
-Many local artisans are offering unique and special crafts that make great holiday gifts!
+Many local artisans offer unique and special crafts that make great holiday gifts!

 Kiawah Island in the Fall

-Kiawah Island is a gated, oceanfront resort community featuring world-class golf with verdant fairways and greens, 8 miles of pristine, sandy beach, and a coastal lifestyle unmatched on the eastern seaboard.
+Kiawah Island is a gated, oceanfront resort community featuring world-class golf, verdant fairways and greens, 8 miles of pristine, sandy beach, and a coastal lifestyle unmatched on the eastern seaboard.
 The cool fall breeze off the Atlantic Ocean inspires a day of outdoor fun!

-Considering a charter?
-Contact Lil Darlin Charters or Sonny Boy Charters for a guaranteed good time on the water.
+Are you considering a charter?
+Contact Lil Darlin Charters for a guaranteed good time on the water.

 Head up to Freshfields for the annual Dogtoberfest taking place in late October.
 The family-friendly pet expo offers various activities including beer tasting, live music, adoptable meet and greets with local rescues, pet vendors, and a pet costume contest!
 Visit Freshfields website for details.